Yash-bebop/ML-Based-Stock-Price-Prediction/README.md

 ## Abstract

-This repository is an end-to-end agentic quant research notebook for AAPL.
-The v4/v7 version expands the earlier stock-prediction pipeline into a broader research cockpit: machine-learning forecasts, neural signal stacking, HMM regime detection, GARCH volatility modeling, Avellaneda-Stoikov spread estimation, walk-forward drift checks, residual diagnostics, portfolio risk analytics, and a Gradio dashboard with interactive quant charts.
+This repository is an end-to-end agentic quant research notebook for AAPL (Apple INC.) & Other NASDAQ, NSE and BSE of India listed stocks .
+The latest version expands the earlier stock-prediction pipeline into a broader research cockpit: machine-learning forecasts, neural signal stacking, HMM regime detection, GARCH volatility modeling, Avellaneda-Stoikov spread estimation, walk-forward drift checks, residual diagnostics, portfolio risk analytics, and a Gradio dashboard with interactive quant charts.

-The goal is not to pretend that daily stock returns are easy to predict.
-They are not.
+The goal is not to pretend that daily stock returns are easy to predict.Because ofcourse they are not.
 The goal is to build a transparent research workflow where every prediction is surrounded by validation, uncertainty, explanation, risk, and agentic reasoning.

-> Educational research project.
+> This is an educational research project.
 Not financial advice.

 ## Runtime Snapshot